MichaelTeng7/AnnotationChecker/README.md

       dictionary is
 <b><pre>
 {'x': &lt;class 'int'&gt;, 'z': &lt;class 'int'&gt;, 'return': &lt;class 'str'&gt;>}</pre></b>
-Notice that parameter <b>y</b> has no annotation so it does not appear as a key in this dictionary, and the key <b>return</b> is associated with the annotation for the returned value (after the <b>-&gt;</b>).
+Parameter <b>y</b> has no annotation so it does not appear as a key in this dictionary, and the key <b>return</b> is associated with the annotation for the returned value (after the <b>-&gt;</b>).
 <p>